 "Awesome."
 Suzanne grinned, putting her violin back in its case.
 "This mean we're friends now?"

 Friends.
 Rune frowned.
 Friends was a very permanent sounding word.
 Still, nothing had to be permanent if she didn't want it to be.
 "Aye.
 Aye, a guess it does.
 Can yi no get that wee yin over there?"
 Rune gestured to the small maroon case, the one her mother had been carrying.

 "Of course," Suzanne said, already starting to busy herself.
-"You know, I didn't think I was going to have a roommate this year."
+"You know, I didn't think I was going to have a roommates this year."

 "Aye," Rune said, not really paying attention.
 "How come?"

 "Well, I had two last year, but they both left - twins, you see, parents couldn't afford for the two of them to stay - and no one usually starts in fourth year here, unless they're scholarship kids, which you clearly aren't."